SebastianJadczak/stiner_stress_tests/README.md

-Stiner stress Tests with javq and gatling
+Stiner stress Tests with java and gatling
 ============================================